stevewarner/metronome/README.md

 # metronome
 This metronome is an example of the Web Audio API.
-It is made with Tone.js framework. https://www.stevenwarner.me/metronome/
+It is made with React & Tone.js framework. https://www.stevenwarner.me/metronome/